ZeProgFactory/UpdateVersionInfo/README.md

                                with version information.
   -t, --touchPlist=VALUE     The path to an iOS plist file to update with
                                version information.
-  -n, --nuspec=VALUE         The path to an nuspec file to update with
+  -n, --nuspec=VALUE         The path to an Nuget definition file to update with
                                version information.
 ```